Drivers at the age of 50 are likely enjoying some of the lowest car insurance rates in their lives.

 It’s not always cheaper, so it still pays to shop around.

-Take advantage of discounts for establishing paperless billing and paying your premium up front.
+Take advantage of discounts to establish paperless billing and pay your premium upfront.

 Jana Foster, owner of Nevada Insurance Agency Co., a full-service brokerage with offices in Carson City and Reno, says it’s important to let your insurance company know about any lifestyle changes that may have reduced your time on the road.